 My favourite way, however, gives two crops from the same plant and involves slicing through the bottom of the bulb with a sharp knife, leaving a small, flat stump about 6mm thick.

 If done correctly, new plants will sprout from the stump, yielding a crop of baby bulbs.

 Cooking up a storm

 Under no circumstances should you let the rest of the plant go to waste.
 The tall, thin stems just above the bulbs can be cut up and thrown into soups and gravies to add extra flavour – they are quite tough, so remember to remove them before serving.
-The fine leaves topping the stems are a particular treat either chopped up and sprinkled over cooked vegetables and pork chops or added to a tomato-based pasta sauce just before serving.
+The fine leaves topping the stems are a particular treat and can be used like herb fennel, either chopped up and sprinkled over cooked vegetables or grilled meat, or added to a tomato-based pasta sauce just before serving.
 The anise flavour is real plus that lifts dishes to a new level.

 Because Florence fennel is not especially popular, don’t expect to find a huge number of varieties in seed catalogues.
 Despite the limited choice, however, there are some decent ones worth tracking down, such as Rondo, a modern hybrid that is very bolt resistent, reliably producing fat, rounded bulbs of exceptional quality.
 Another fairly good one is the non-hybrid Zefa Fino, with bulbs that are somewhat flattened and seeds that are relatively inexpensive.

 Once watering and weeding are sorted, Florence fennel is easy to grow and great to eat.
 Two harvests are possible from the same sowing, and nothing goes to waste.
 With so much going for it, it’s a puzzle why fennel isn’t more popular.